GunnarFarneback/LocalPackageServer.jl/README.md

 * `min_time_between_registry_updates`: Minimum time in seconds before checking registries for updates.
 Updates are only triggered when either a package or a repository is requested.
+* `repository_clone_strategy`: Whether to clone or update registry and package repositories when new versions are requested.
+Options:
+  * `"always"`: Clone every time.
+This is conservative but may be unnecessarily slow.
+  * `"on_failure"`: Try to update if possible but make a new clone if update fails.
+This is the default option and in particular helpful if the failure happened because the repository URL or credentials had changed.
+  * `"if_missing"`: Only clone if the repository has not been cloned yet.
+This can be useful if the repository is very large and/or it is unlikely that making a new clone will succeed when an update fails.
 * `gitconfig`: Extra configuration for git when cloning or pulling local registries and packages.
 This is specified as a key/value mapping, e.g.